 Universal Life insurance offers two death benefit options.
-Most producers know the difference between the death benefit options.
-But, few understand how structuring the policy correctly can make a significant difference to long-term cash values.
+Most financial professionals know the difference between the death benefit options.
+However, few understand how structuring the policy correctly can make a significant difference to long-term cash values.

 Option A - Level Death Benefit